GSA/fedramp-automation/src/validations/rules/rules.md

 Schematron `assert` elements specify a natural language assertion - i.e., a desired state - and a corresponding test.

-fedramp-automation requires that each Schematron `assert` specifies
+fedramp-automation requires that each Schematron `assert` element specifies

-- An `id` attribute which is required for related unit tests cast in the XSPec language.
+- An `id` attribute which is required for related unit tests cast in the [XSpec](https://github.com/xspec/xspec) language.
 - A `role` attribute specifying the relative import of a failed test: information, warning, error, fatal.
-- A `test` attribute which is an XPath statement evaluated in the context of the parent `rule`.
+- A `test` attribute which is an [XPath](https://www.w3.org/TR/xpath-31/) statement evaluated in the context of the parent `rule`.
 - The body of an `assert` contains a natural language assertion describing the **desired** outcome of the test.
 - A `diagnostics` attribute identifying one or more messages associated with a negative assertion outcome.